JGohr/Network-Notes/Obsidian/Network Plus Notes/Cabling & Media Distribution.md

 Coaxial Cable Connectors: F-type (Cable TV and Cable Modems) / BNC(Used in older networks)

  Types of Copper Cables:
-        Twinaxial Cable: Similar to coaxiial, but uses two conducters instead of a single copper line
+        Twin axial Cable: Similar to coaxial, but uses two conductors instead of a single copper line
             - Typically used for short range applications due to cost Serial Cable: Straight copper wires, DB-9 or DB-25 Twisted Pair Cable: Ethernet
             - Less twists means more exposure to EMF which disrupts data flow
             - Higher CAT number means higher speed
-            - UTP: Unshileded twisted pair, more common less expensive
+            - UTP: Unshielded twisted pair, more common less expensive
             - STP: Shielded twisted pair, more expensive
             - Connector Types:
                 -RJ45: 8 Pin connector, ethernet based networks
                 -RJ11: 6 Pin connector, phone systems connecting to landline

 RJ = Registered Jack
-    Used to carry voice or data which specifies the stadards a device uses to connect to a network
+    Used to carry voice or data which specifies the standards a device uses to connect to a network

 Bandwidth: Theoretical measure of how much data could be transferred
-    Throughput: Actual measure of how much data is succesfully transferred
+    Throughput: Actual measure of how much data is successfully transferred

 CAT Types:
     nBASE defines the speed of the cable